Contact Us 1-800-596-4880

 List DataWeave Functions and Get Documentation

-To get a list of available functions from a component’s Functions tab, the fx field, or the auto-complete menu in the XML editor:
+To get a list of available functions from a component Functions tab, the fx field, or the auto complete menu in the XML editor:

-1. Open a component that has an fx expression field.
+1. Open a component that has the fx expression field.

 2. List available functions:

-• To display a list of DataWeave functions from the Core module from an empty fx field, press Ctrl+Space in an empty fx field.
+• To show a list of DataWeave functions from the Core module from an empty fx field, press Ctrl+Space in an empty fx field.
 For example:

-• To display functions from all DataWeave modules, such as String, Array, and Core modules:
+• To show functions from all DataWeave modules, such as String, Array, and Core modules:

-1. Click the fx field to open the expression builder.
+1. Click the fx field to open Expression Builder.

 DataWeave Functions Function Reference